by (Dr.) Heinrich J. von Loesch published on 15 October 2013

 Ancient History Encyclopedia Foundation is a non-profit organization.
 For only $5 per month you can become a member and support our mission to engage people with cultural heritage and to improve history education worldwide.

 Original article by (Dr.) Heinrich J. von Loesch.
-Submitted by von Loesch, published on 15 October 2013 under the following license: CC BY-NC-SA.
+Submitted by von Loesch, published on 15 October 2013 under the following license: Creative Commons Attribution-NonCommercial-ShareAlike.
 This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.
 Please note that content linked from this page may have different licensing terms.